 Day 2 - Quebec City at Leisure

 The better part of the day is at leisure to explore the city.
-Visit famous attractions like the Place Royale, Plains of Abraham, the Fortifications, and the Basilica.
+Visit famous attractions like the Place Royale, the Plains of Abraham, the Fortifications, and the Basilica.
 Late this afternoon, transfer on your own to the cruise terminal and board your ship for your 6-night cruise.
-During dinner this evening, the ship will cruise along the harbor front, offering sparkling nighttime views of Montmorency Falls and Quebec City.
+During dinner this evening, the ship cruises along the harbor front, offering sparkling nighttime views of Montmorency Falls and Quebec City.
 Overnight ship.
 (D)

 Day 3 - Trois Riviéres / Shrine at Cap de la Madeleine